lprincewhn/AutoOps/AlarmProvision/README.md

 **Commands in this document are for [AWSCLIv2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).
 You can excecute them in [CloudShell](https://console.aws.amazon.com/cloudshell), in which these tools have been installed.**

-## Deploy option #1: w/o additional CloudWatch allarm notification
+## Deploy option #1: w/o CloudWatch alarm notification of raw format

-**Note: Should be used if [AlarmProcessor](https://github.com/lprincewhn/AutoOps/tree/master/AlarmProcessor) is deployed.**
+**Note: Should be used if [AlarmProcessor](https://github.com/lprincewhn/AutoOps/tree/master/AlarmProcessor) is deployed**

 ``` bash
 git clone https://github.com/lprincewhn/AutoOps.git